MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/glossary.md

 # Glossary: Desired State Configuration

-Microsoft Desired State Configuration (DSC) uses several terms that may have different definitions elsewhere.
+Microsoft Desired State Configuration (DSC) uses several terms that can have different definitions elsewhere.
 This document lists the terms, their meanings, and shows how they're formatted in the documentation.